Paul Rankin

 Paul Rankin (born 1 October 1959 in Glasgow, Scotland) is a celebrity chef from Ballywalter, County Down, Northern Ireland.
 Rankin's parents moved back to Ballywalter, where he grew up, some time after he was born.
 This was stated when he was the subject of an episode of a short programme named Proud Parents on Channel 4, made in 2006.
-On the episode of Ready Steady Cook first broadcast on Tuesday 26 February 2008, he himself stated he was born in Scotland.

-Chef
+Career

 In 1989 Paul Rankin opened Roscoff, the restaurant that was to become the first to win a Michelin Star in Northern Ireland.
 Soon after opening, it became the favourite meeting place for the Belfast business and arts community, and people travelled from Dublin simply to experience what was considered to be the best cooking in Northern Ireland at the time.
 Forced by financial difficulties, Rankin sold the restaurant in 2005.
 The building is now occupied by restaurant CoCo.

-Many chefs and head chefs, such as Dylan McGrath, Michael Deane and Robbie Millar, have received part of their training there.
+Many chefs and head chefs, such as Dylan McGrath, Michael Deane and Robbie Millar, received part of their training there.